Psalms For Life

 and there’s no fault in him.

-Though similar in theme to Psalms 37 and 73, this psalm is the only one assigned to a specific day, Israel’s rest day.
-This suggests that it points to our need to listen to God, praise him, and rest in him, in contrast to the world’s telling us to rely on ourselves.
+Though similar in theme to Psalms 37 and 73, this psalm is the only one in the entire Psalter assigned to a specific day, Israel’s rest day.
+This suggests that it points to our need to listen to God, thank him for his mercy, and rest in him, in sharp contrast to the world’s urging us to rely on ourselves.

 Verse 8, the psalm’s focal point, says God reigns supreme over all.[1]
 It’s set between two mentions of evildoers, who flourish briefly before being totally destroyed, underscoring the fact that God really is in control, however much it may look otherwise.

 The rest of the psalm gives us two images of power and two of flourishing and, between these pairs, two mentions of his enemies’ defeat.
-The images of power are of a desert oryx’s raising its horns triumphantly and of the psalmist’s being anointed with fresh oil.
-Anointing for service was typically for life, but David was anointed king multiple times, as he gradually secured his kingdom—by God’s sovereign working, not his own machinations.
-David was anointed to reign over first his own tribe and then the entire nation, both times in fulfillment of Samuel’s prophetic anointing.
+The images of power are of a bull or desert oryx’s raising its horns triumphantly and of the psalmist’s being anointed with fresh oil.
+Anointing for service was typically a once-in-a-lifetime event, but David was anointed king multiple times, as he gradually secured his kingdom—by God’s sovereign working, not his own machinations.
+David was first anointed to reign over his own tribe and then the entire nation in fulfillment of Samuel’s earlier prophetic anointing.

 As tempting as it is, Lord, trusting in myself alone is disastrous.
 The more I think I’m in control of my life, the more mistaken I am.
 Give me eyes to see all you’re doing and a heart to believe your ways are higher than mine and that I can count on you always to do right by me.
 Amen.